hansudd/AssnB2/README.md

 between 0 and 1 (returned as a percentage by the function), represents the proportion of variance observed for a dependent variable explained by the independent variable in a linear regression model.
-The `data_snapshot()` function therefore allows users to quickly get a sense of the relationship between two numeric variables in a given dataset.
+The `data_snapshot()` function therefore allows users of the `B2package` to quickly get a sense of the relationship between two numeric variables in a given dataset.

 ## Installation